 - When you are ready to bowl your meal, place a half-cup of quinoa at the bottom of the bowl.
 Scoop the veggie mix over the quinoa.

 - Carefully unwrap the parchment paper wrapped salmon fillets.
-They can release a bit of steam so be aware.
+Remember, they can release a bit of steam so be aware.

 - Place salmon fillet atop melange of quinoa and veggies and serve with a lemon wedge.